node-projects/base-custom-webcomponent/README.md

 use {{this.property::change;paste}} for two way bindings which listens to events 'change 'and 'paste'

+bcw:visible="[[bool-expression]]" to bind set css visiblity to visible when expression is true

 css:cssPropertyName="[[expression]]" to bind to a css property

 class:className="[[boolExpression]]" to set/remove a css class